sabaimran/mylogs/README.md

-﻿# Data Entry - Private, Personalized Logging via Python CLI 🌳️
+﻿# Private, Personalized Logging via Python CLI 🌳️

 The motivation behind this project is to formalize notekeeping of day-to-day activities and personal logs that I want to encourage participation in, or generally want to track.
 Free tools that offer this sort of capability are generally selling our data to data brokers, and I don't exactly want 3rd parties with access to the minute details of my life 😅️.

-Naturally, the activities can be amended over time, as the map of my life and habits change, but I do imagine there will be certain mainstays.
+Naturally, the activities can be amended over time, as the map of one's life and habits change, but I do imagine there will be certain mainstays.
 In that vein, the tracked attributes should be trivial to amend.

 ## Setup